Skip to content

 Personal monorepo of Telegram and AI bots with a custom MCP stack.

 A long-running monorepo of Telegram and AI bots on a personal Linux server.
 LLMs are used as part of the runtime: routing, fallbacks, persistent memory, tool calling, and CI on every push.
-On top of it sits a set of custom MCP servers and HassioBot — an AI assistant that takes the first pass over my personal PRs.
+On top of it sits 10 custom MCP servers and HassioBot — a multi-forge AI reviewer that takes the first pass over my personal PRs.

 highlights

-• Gemini as primary, OpenRouter and Grok as fallbacks via a unified router
+• Gemini as primary, OpenRouter as a universal fallback (including Grok) via a unified router

 • Tool calling, function declarations, circuit breakers, retry / timeout discipline